Evizero/Augmentor.jl/docs/src/examples/flux.md

 nothing # hide
 ```

-In many deep learning tasks, the augmentation is applied lazily during the data iteration.
+In many deep learning tasks, the augmentation is applied lazily during the data
+iteration.
 For this purpose, we wrap the batches with a [mapped
 array](https://github.com/JuliaArrays/MappedArrays.jl/) in order to augment
-each batch only when it's required.
+each batch right before feeding it to the network.

 ```@example flux
 using MappedArrays

 batches = batchview((X, y), maxsize=batch_size)
-# lazy evaluation: the augmentation applies lazily until you indexing into `batches`
 batches = mappedarray(augmentbatch, batches)
-# eager evaluation: the augmentation applies when this line gets executed.
+# eager alternative: augmentation happens when this line gets executed
 # batches = augmentbatch.(batches)

-# The output is already the expected WHCN format
+# The output is already in the expected WHCN format
 # size(batches[1][1]) == (28, 28, 1, 32)
 # size(batches[1][2]) == (10, 32)
 @assert size(batches[1][1]) == (28, 28, 1, 32) # hide